The Science Behind EMDR: How It Works and Why

 The amygdala acts as your brain’s alarm system, constantly scanning for threats.
 In people with unprocessed trauma, the amygdala often becomes hyperactive, triggering strong emotional and physical responses even to minor reminders of the traumatic event.

-Brain scans show that successful EMDR treatment reduces amygdala activity, meaning the brain no longer reacts to reminders with the same intensity.
+Brain scans show that successful therapist-led EMDR reduces amygdala activity, meaning the brain no longer reacts to reminders with the same intensity.

 The Prefrontal Cortex